algolife-research/stochastic/doc/AI_GENERATION_GUIDE.md

 ## File Format

-Phonon compositions are stored as `.phono` files containing JSON. **Version 3.0** uses a scene-based structure:
+Stochastic compositions are stored as `.phono` files containing JSON. **Version 3.0** uses a scene-based structure:

 > **CRITICAL:** The JSON must use the following nested structure with scenes.
 Do not place nodes/edges at the root level.
 >